 Africans in Brazil

-The Portuguese began bringing blacks, forcibly taken from Africa, into the new colony shortly after its founding.
+The Portuguese began forcibly bringing people from Africa into the new colony shortly after its founding.
 Most were brought from Guinea, Angola and the Congo, and would constitute some three million people brought to Brazil over its three-and-a-half centuries of human trafficking.
 The port of Rio had the largest number of slaves entering the colony – as many as two million in all.
-At open-air markets these new arrivals were sold as local help or shipped to the interior, initially to work on the thriving sugar plantations and later – when gold was discovered in Minas Gerais in 1704 – to undertake back-breaking work in the mines.
+At open-air markets, these new arrivals were sold as local help or shipped to the interior, initially to work on the thriving sugar plantations and later – when gold was discovered in Minas Gerais in 1704 – to undertake back-breaking work in the mines.

 In Rio, enslaved people were forced to work mostly in domestic roles as maids and butlers and out on the streets as dock workers, furniture movers, delivery people, boatmen, cobblers, fishermen and carpenters.
 Among the worst jobs was transporting the barrels of human excrement produced in town and emptying them into the bay.

 As Rio’s population grew, so too did the number of slaves brought in; labor was also needed for the expanding coffee plantations in the Paraíba Valley.
 By the early 19th century, African slaves made up two-thirds of Rio’s population.

 Children born into mixed backgrounds (ie to slave and slave-owner parents) were largely accepted into the social sphere and raised as free citizens.
 This contributed considerably to creating Brazil’s melting pot of racial backgrounds.
 While escape attempts were fewer in Rio than in the more brutal climate of the Northeast, some attempts were made.
 Those seeking freedom often set their sights on quilombos (communities of runaway slaves).
 Some of these were quite developed – as was the case with Palmares, which had a population of 20,000 and survived through much of the 17th century before it was wiped out by federal troops.